Brendan James: 2003–06: Early New York and Capitol Records

 After graduation from college, James had planned to return to Los Angeles and focus on his music career, even paying a rent deposit for an LA apartment.
 However, he changed his plans and decided to move to New York City following a day visit to the city.
 He worked at a job at Urban Outfitters to support himself.
 He held that job for the next three years while also performing at open mikes in the East Village.
 Around this time he also began breaking into various hotels, ballrooms and schools to use a piano to practice with pianos so he could practice.
-In 2003 he partnered with his still-current manager Ben Singer, a former classmate James had met at UNC.
+In 2003 he partnered with his manager Ben Singer, a former classmate James had met at UNC.
 Ben helped him record a demo that eventually made its way to Carly Simon, who invited James to come and record a song with her.
 The song, "Let the River Run", would play at the 2003 Nobel Peace Prize ceremony.

 In 2005 James would record another demo, this time professionally produced by Tony Bruno in Woodstock, New York at the Millbrook Sound Studio.
 The demo caught the interest of major labels and James did a showcase at The Living Room in New York City for various record companies.
 After the showcase, James was invited to Los Angeles to play for Capitol Records CEO Andrew Slater.
 Slater signed him to a record deal and James spent the next year and a half working on his debut album, recording with producers Tony Bruno and Patrick Leonard.
 Production of the album was wrought with difficulties: re-recording, disagreements over artistic direction and waiting on record label decisions extended the production.
 After re-recording the album with a new producer, it was almost ready to be released when James was dropped from Capitol Records following the merger and takeover of Capitol by Virgin Records.
 James, along with many other artists, was dismissed from the newly merged label, but was allowed the keep his master tapes and was given a severance package.